-One of such unsafeguarded sites is Kalaye Electric, until 2003 Iran's primary centrifuge R&D site and still an important part of its centrifuge research and development activities.
-Figure 1 shows commercial satellite imagery of the site in north Tehran.
+One such unsafeguarded site is Kalaye Electric, until 2003 Iran's primary centrifuge R&D site and still an important part of its centrifuge research and development activities.
+Figures 1 and 2 show commercial satellite imagery of the site in north Tehran.